 What affects how much a roof costs?

-A popular question when people are considering getting a new roof is how much a new one will cost.
+A popular question when people are considering getting a new roof is how much a new roof will cost.
 This post will cover mainly shingle roofing.

 Unfortunately, there is no one-size-fits-all for this question.